-- The coins used in Ripple are currency trading and cross-currency payments whereas the coins that are used in Bitcoin are digital cash, currency trading, and merchant payments.
+- Ripple’s coins are currency trading and cross-currency payments, whereas the coins used in Bitcoin are digital cash, currency trading, and merchant payments.

-- Ripple is owned and at the moment operated by Ripple whereas Bitcoin is not owned by anyone.
+- Ripple is owned and, at the moment operated by Ripple whereas no one owns Bitcoin.

-- The primary focus of Ripple is into initiating payments in any currency whereas the primary focus of Bitcoin is always into new currencies.
+- Ripple’s primary focus is on initiating payments in any currency, whereas the primary focus of Bitcoin is always on new currencies.

 - The market cap is 4 percent and 56 percent in the case of Ripple and Bitcoin.